Transition metal sulfoxide complex: Scope of sulfoxide ligands

 The most common sulfoxide ligand is dimethyl sulfoxide (dmso).
 Many sulfoxides are known because an enormous range of organic substituents are possible.
 When the two substituents differ, the ligand is chiral.
 Chiral sulfoxides are configurationally stable.
 One example is methyl phenyl sulfoxide.

 Structures

 Sulfoxides can bind to metals by the oxygen atom or by sulfur.
 This dichotomy is called linkage isomerism.
 O-bonded sulfoxide ligands are far more common, especially for 1st row metals.
 S-bonded sulfoxides are only found for soft metal centers, such as Ru(II).
 Complexes with both O- and S-bonded sulfoxide ligands are known.
 In some cases, sulfoxides are bridging ligands, with S bonded to one metal and O bonded to the other.

 Synthesis and reactions

 Being a polar solvent with a high dielectric constants, dmso dissolves many metal salts to give the corresponding complexes.
 Other ligand-solvent combinations include acetonitrile and water, which respectively form metal-acetonitrile complexes and metal aquo complexes.
 Treatment of thioether complexes with peroxide reagents gives sulfoxide complex.
 In rare cases, sulfoxide complexes are prepared by S-alkylation of sulfenito complexes.

+Metal thioether complexes are susceptible to sulfoxidation with dimethyldioxirane.